 Buying A Donkey In New Zealand

 Donkeys often live into their 30s so they are a fairly long term commitment.
 We have several breeds of donkeys in NZ and the people who own them absolutely love them.
 Starting with the smallest breed we have American Mediterranean Miniatures, then we have English/Irish Donkeys, Australian Teamsters and the American Mammoth Donkeys.
+There is currently no breeding of Australian Teamsters or American Mammoth Donkeys in NZ.
 We also have Ponui Island donkeys which come from Ponui Island which has been a closed herd since the mid 1880’s.
 These donkeys were imported from Australia originally.

 Before purchasing a donkey know what you want to do with it.
 Do you want to breed donkeys, ride donkeys, drive your donkey in harness with a cart, show your donkey at A & P shows or have a couple as pets?
 This will help you decide how much you wish to spend on your donkey and what other items will be required.

 If you are wanting to breed donkeys, a chat with a stud breeder will be a good start as keeping a jack (entire male) is not for the beginner.
-Donkeys for breeding and showing will be the very best specimens of any donkey breed and will cost more, due the fact they are registered and will come with a registration certificate which states their parentage.
-While they will cost a little more, if you ever wish to sell your donkey/s they will also sell for a better price as people know their age and where they came from.
+Donkeys for breeding and showing will be the very best specimens of any donkey breed and will cost more, as they are usually purebred stud stock and will come with a registration certificate which states their breed and parentage often back many generations.
+While they will cost a little more, if you ever wish to sell your donkey/s they will also sell for a better price as people know their age, bloodlines and where they originated from.
 Usually these donkeys are either microchipped and/or branded so they are also traceable.

 Jacks (entire male) do not make a good pet however they can be trained for riding and harness but are unpredictable and therefore unsafe in the wrong hands.
 A jack is driven by his hormones and can become dangerous in the blink of an eye.
 If you are ever offered a jack and it is under the age of 2 years (take a breeder with you who can check out its teeth) by all means purchase it if you can geld it straight away and it ticks all your other requirements.
-Purchasing an ungelded young jack which is probably unregistered too will cost around $200 at the most and another $350 to geld by a vet.
-Members of the Donkey and Mule Society of NZ seldom sell ungelded jacks unless to another stud for breeding purposes.
+Purchasing an ungelded young jack which is probably unregistered too will cost around $400-$500 and allow another $450 to geld by a vet.

 Always go and meet the donkey you are intending to purchase.
 Never ever buy it sight unseen.
 If possible, take someone with you who knows donkeys and is experienced with them.